markCwatson/burke-website/README.md

 ## Website for BJB Renos

-A simple and wuick website i made for a friend's construction business.
-Formerly www.bjbrenos.ca (shut down now).
+A simple and quick website I made for a friend's construction business.
+Formerly www.bjbrenos.ca (site shut down now).